intel/zephyr.js/docs/ashell.md

 Connect using serial console
 ----------------------------
-If you want to interact with the ashell using serial console instead of browser IDE, use `make ashell`
+If you want to interact with the ashell using serial console instead of browser IDE, use: `make ashell`

-* Then use the following command to connect to the ashell from a terminal
+* Then use the following command to connect to the ashell from a terminal:

   ```bash
   $ screen /dev/ttyACM0 115200